-- 1. Establish a new "Wequetequock" zone to provide for a cluster of mixed uses at a small scale and with a low to moderate level of intensity and appropriate character provided that the "Wequetequock" zone is designated as a "village district" as authorized by CGS Section 8-2j (see sidebar on page 8). - 2.
-The Wequetequock zone would, in no way, be a candidate for a "floating zone" (see sidebar). - 3.
+- 1. Establish a new "Wequetequock" zone in the area set forth in the map above to provide for a cluster of mixed uses at a small scale and with a lower to moderate level of intensity and appropriate character, provided that the "Wequetequock" zone is also designated as a "village district" as authorized by CGS Section 8-2j (see sidebar on page 78). - 2.
+The Wequetequock area zone is would, in no way, be a candidate for a "floating zone" (see sidebar). - 3.
 Require that all uses be approved through a Special Permit process to ensure that future development occurs in ways which are appropriate for the area. - 4.
 Require that appropriate landscaping and buffers be established to: - enhance the character along Route 1, - protect coastal, scenic and environmental resources, and - protect any directly abutting residential zones and uses. - 5.
 Continue to protect natural resources, coastal resources, scenic views, and provide for public access. - 6.
-Promote pedestrian and bicycle connections.
+Promote pedestrian and bicycle connections. - 7.
+While the special permit and 'village district' process may be sufficient, additional design guidelines could be included using the